Okefenokee Swamp: Environment

-Environment

 The Okefenokee Swamp is part of the Southeastern conifer forests ecoregion.
 Much of the Okefenokee is a southern coastal plain nonriverine basin swamp, forested by bald cypress (Taxodium distichum) and swamp tupelo (Nyssa biflora) trees.
-Upland areas support southern coastal plain oak domes and hammocks, thick stands of evergreen oaks.
+Upland areas support southern coastal plain oak domes and hammocks, with thick stands of sand live oaks.
 Drier and more frequently burned areas support Atlantic coastal plain upland longleaf pine woodlands of longleaf pine (Pinus palustris).

-The swamp has many species of carnivorous plants, including many species of Utricularia, Sarracenia psittacina, and the giant Sarracenia minor var. okefenokeensis.
+The swamp has many species of carnivorous plants, including Utricularia, Sarracenia psittacina, and the giant Sarracenia minor var. okefenokeensis.
 A species of mushroom-like fungus Rogersiomyces okefenokeensis is found in the swamp.

-The Okefenokee Swamp is home to many wading birds, including herons, egrets, ibises, cranes, and bitterns, though populations fluctuate with seasons and water levels.
+The swamp is home to many wading birds, including herons, egrets, ibises, cranes, and bitterns, though populations fluctuate with seasons and water levels.
 The swamp also hosts numerous woodpecker and songbird species.
 Okefenokee is famous for its amphibians and reptiles such as toads, frogs, turtles, lizards, snakes, and an abundance of American alligators.
 The oldest known alligator, named "Okefenokee Joe" after environmentalist Okefenokee Joe, died in September 2021, at almost 80 years of age.
 The Okefenokee Swamp is also a critical habitat for the Florida black bear.